JulianRodd/NaCO_project/README.md

 ## Starting Point

 To guide you through making the simulations, we have created a starting point Jupyter notebook.
 This notebook explains how to run the simulations without having to go through all of the scripts.
+Click here to open the starting point: [Starting Point Jupyter Notebook](./starting_point.ipynb).

 ## Repository Structure